On/Off-Ramp, and cross-chain Swap via CeFi

 • In this example, you chose to use a whitelisted account as the destination fiat account type.
 This allows you to register and manage external bank accounts (and also crypto addresses) directly within Fireblocks, ensuring secure, verified destinations that can be safely reused for future orders and transactions.

-• Since the source of this order is a Vault Account, once the provider receives the order request, a transfer request is automatically created from your vault to the provider.
-You then need to approve and sign this transfer in accordance with the workspace's policy rules before the order can be executed.
+• Since the source of this order is a Vault Account, once the provider receives the order request, a transfer request will be automatically created from your vault to the provider.
+You will then need to approve and sign this transfer in accordance with the workspace's policy rules before the order can be executed.

-Use Case 4: Crypto-to-Crypto Swap / Bridge - DVP Settlement with Quote Execution
+Use Case 4: Bridging (Crypto-to-Crypto) - DVP settlement with quote execution

-Use Case: Execute a cross-chain bridge between blockchain networks through the provider's connected accounts.
+Use Case: Execute a cross-chain bridging operation through the provider's connected accounts.
 In this flow, the user swaps USDT on Ethereum for USDT on Tron using their Scrypt provider account.

 Settlement Type: DVP